Jammy steak and eggs marinated in miso, soy, and sesame, served over warm rice for a bold, comforting meal.

 Instructions

-Place the peeled eggs and sliced steak into a shallow dish and pour the marinade over top.
-Let marinate for at least 20 minutes.
+Marinate: Place the steak and peeled eggs in a shallow dish and pour the marinade over top.
+Let sit for at least 20 minutes.

-To serve, divide warm rice between bowls.
-Top with marinated steak slices and halved eggs.
-Spoon extra marinade over everything.
+Serve: Divide warm rice between bowls, top with marinated steak and halved eggs, and spoon extra marinade over everything.

 Notes